 More likely, when children receive acknowledgments and positive reactions to what they do, they are more encouraged to participate in the different learning activities.

-However, it should be noted that the giving of negative and unproductive reactions will lead to low self-esteem; thus it should be avoided.
-Otherwise, children will feel inferior and are afraid to try.
+However, it should be noted that giving negative and unproductive reactions will lead to low self-esteem; thus it should be avoided.
+Otherwise, children will feel inferior and be afraid to try.

 Students should feel good about themselves.
-As teachers, we can do great things to help our learners develop a sense of self-belief and trust in their abilities.
+And you can do great things to help your learners develop a sense of self-belief and trust in their abilities.

-We have a major influence on their lives just like their parents.
-So, we have to take that grand opportunity of helping them improve their self-esteem.
+You have a major influence on their lives just like their parents.
+So, you have to take that grand opportunity of helping them improve their self-esteem.